oOo0oOo/lean-scribe/example_scribe_folder/default_prompts/formalize_statement.md

+{% scribe %}
-{% scribe "Formalize the statement of the theorem from the given informal comment." %}
+description: Formalize the statement of the theorem from the given informal comment.
+{% endscribe %}

 # Formalize a Lean 4 Theorem Statement